 Completing your ACA qualification is a huge milestone.
 It marks the end of a demanding training period and the beginning of a wide range of career possibilities beyond audit.
-For many newly qualified accountants, the obvious question is: what’s the best first move into industry?
+For many Newly Qualified Accountants, the obvious question is: what’s the best first move into industry?

 While the pull of FP&A and commercial finance is strong, the smartest first step for most newly qualified auditors is often group accounting and financial reporting.
 It’s a route that capitalises on your strengths, builds critical experience, and lays the groundwork for future success across industry finance.